A Liouville theorem for convex functions with periodic Monge-Amp\`ere measure: Harnack inequalities for homogenized functions

 \section{Harnack inequalities for homogenized functions}

 In this section, we will investigate convex functions $\phi$ whose Monge-Amp\`ere measures

-are periodic, while satisfying both the normalization assumption \eqref{eq:normalized assumption} and the small-period assumption \eqref{eq:small period assumption} to be defined below.
+are periodic, with the corresponding lattice satisfying a small-period assumption.
 For such functions, we will establish a dichotomy for the weak Harnack principle of solutions to the linearized Monge-Amp\`ere equation

 where $\Phi^{ij}$ denotes the entries of the cofactor matrix of $D^2\phi$.